Kotlin/KEEP/proposals/unsigned-types.md

 ### Hexadecimal constants that do not fit in signed types

-Currently it's hard or even impossible to use hexadecimal literal constants that result in overflow of the corresponding signed types.
-That overflow causes the constant to become more wider than expected (e.g. `0xFFFF_FFFE` is `Long`) or even impossible to express in Kotlin: `0x8000_0000_0000_0000`
+Currently, it's hard or even impossible to use hexadecimal literal constants that result in overflow of the corresponding signed types.
+That overflow causes the constant to become wider than expected (e.g. `0xFFFF_FFFE` is `Long`) or even impossible to express in Kotlin: `0x8000_0000_0000_0000`

 **Colors**